How Home Education and World Schooling nurture children’s love of learning

 Anything you ever learn about the world is what you experience about the world.

 How can our children become part of the world?
 What can you do to help them feel that they belong to the world and they can shape it?
-Home education is the only and the most natural answer.
+Home education is the most natural answer.

 What our kids want to learn

-Children are perfect creators because they are allowed to explore freely exactly what they want.
+Children are perfect creators because they are still strongly connected to their inner guidance that urges them to explore freely whatever is that they are inspired with.
 Their mind is free to play with the world, with different contexts, with different resources and only such minds are ready and have enough courage to demonstrate their real potential, their genius to the world.
 As they are aware of their potential, they are ready to deal with most naturally occurring stressful situations they come across and they are not affected by them.

 Relationships, social skills and home education